zorael/kameloso/README.md

 * `twitch`, everything so far, plus the Twitch streamer bot
 * `posix`, default on Posix-like systems (Linux, OSX, ...), equals `colours` and `web`
 * `windows`, default on Windows, also equals `colours` and `web`
-* `polyglot`, development build equalling everything available, including things like more error messages
+* `dev`, development build equalling everything available, including things like more error messages

 List them with `dub build --print-configs`.
 You can specify which to compile with the `-c` switch.
 Not supplying one will make it build the default for your operating system.